Performing Arts and Live Theater in Virginia

 Norfolk – The Attucks Theatre is the nation's oldest theatre designed, developed, financed and operated entirely by African Americans.
 Once known as the "Apollo of the South," it has been restored to its original glory as a performing arts theatre.

 Cape Charles – Arts Enter Cape Charles at the Historic Palace Theatre, a 1940s Art Deco theatre, that features various performances, classes and social gatherings.

 Buchanan – The Buchanan Theatre is on the National Register of Historic Places and is Botetourt County's oldest standing theatre.
 The Art Deco concrete details, neon sign and freestanding ticket booth add to the charm.
 It reopened in 2002 and is open on weekends for films and performances.

-Roanoke – Shaftman Performance Hall at Jefferson Center is a 1,000-seat theater for an ecclectic array of classical and contemporary performances.
+Roanoke – Shaftman Performance Hall at Jefferson Center is a 1,000-seat theater for an eclectic array of classical and contemporary performances.

-Clifton Forge – The Historic Masonic Theatre, circa 1905, was originially an opera house.
+Clifton Forge – The Historic Masonic Theatre, circa 1905, was originally an opera house.
 It is home to the VA Opry as well as the Stonewall Players.

 South Hill – The Colonial Center for the Performing Arts is one of the few remaining vaudeville theatres of its era in Virginia.
 Originally built in 1925, it housed many big names.
 Now listed in the Virginia Landmarks Register and the National Register of Historic Places, The Colonial Center is three stories tall and houses a 400-seat auditorium with a balcony to stage a variety of entertainment.